anttisalonen/progbook/vim.rst

 Vim is a modal editor.
 This means it has *modes*.
 When starting vim, it is in *normal mode*.
 You can always get to this mode by hitting the Escape key (ESC) three times.
 Go ahead, try it out.

 The second mode is the *command line mode*.
-You can enter this mode from the normal mode by pressing semicolon (:) (without hitting enter afterwards).
-You should then see a semicolon at the bottom of the screen.
+You can enter this mode from the normal mode by pressing colon (:) (without hitting enter afterwards).
+You should then see a colon at the bottom of the screen.

 In command line mode, you can enter several commands.
-For exit, you can enter the command to quit vim by giving the command q, i.e. typing ":q" followed by enter (or ":q<Enter>").
+For exit, you can quit vim by typing ":q" followed by enter (or ":q<Enter>").
 Try it out.
 Enter vim again.

-Another useful command is "w", for writing, i.e. saving a file.
+Another useful command is ":w", for writing, i.e. saving a file.
 Try running ":w<Enter>".
 This should save file.txt.
 As we didn't enter any contents to the file, it'll be empty.

 You can also combine commands.
 For example, the command ":wq" will save and quit vim.